-BPET is concerned with ensuring the good health and safety of members of the school community both on an individual basis and as a whole school body.
+All BPET staff are required to follow the BPET Staff Code of Conduct Policy.
+Through this, BPET is determined to ensuree the good health and safety of members of the school community both on an individual basis and as a whole school body.
 Appropriate and considerate school behaviour and conduct is an important part of health and safety and there are various school regulations in place to monitor behaviour, as well as provisions for behaviour support.